-Even the smallest members of the family enjoy the odd stage show.
-Here are the Time Out theatre team's recommendations for kids' theatre and which performances will suit the very little ones, the nearly big ones, and the grown ups too.
+Even the smallest members of the family can enjoy the theatre.
+Enjoy our picks of the theatre, shows and performances will suit the very little ones, the nearly big ones, and the grown ups too.
 If you're planning ahead for the school holidays, check out top 10 children's theatre shows this half-term and our 101 things to do in London with kids.
 Or for treats the whole family can enjoy, have a look at our favourite West End theatre shows.

 Theatre for children (5+)